chariotsolutions/phonegap-nfc/README.md

 Supported Platforms
 -------------------
 * Android
+* Blackberry Webworks (OS 7.0 and higher)

 **Requires PhoneGap 1.6.1+**

-Configuration
+Installing the Plugin (Android)
 =============

 Assuming you have an existing PhoneGap 1.6.1 Android project:

 ### Java

-[Download phonegap-nfc.jar](https://github.com/chariotsolutions/phonegap-nfc/archives/master) and add it to lib/
+[Download phonegap-nfc-android.jar](https://github.com/chariotsolutions/phonegap-nfc/downloads) and add it to libs/

+### plugins.xml

 Configure the NfcPlugin in res/xml/plugins.xml